Playbook 2026 · For Advanced Marketers

 Written for the operator, not the dashboard.

-DTC, retail, fashion, lifestyle, ticketing — accounts where paid acquisition is operational infrastructure and a 10% efficiency drift shows up as a real number on a real P&L.
+DTC, retail, fashion, lifestyle, beauty, electronics, ticketing, subscription, app-first and lead-gen accounts — businesses where paid media acts as operational infrastructure and a 10% efficiency drift becomes a real P&L problem.

 In-house teams and senior agencies

-When CAC rises faster than margin and the dashboards keep reading green — this is written for that exact moment.
+When CAC rises faster than unit economics can absorb and the reporting still looks healthy — this was written for that exact moment.

-Why this is not the same advice you can already get for free.
+Why this is different from the advice already online.

-The thresholds in this playbook — learning-phase resets, attribution gaps, consolidation rules, CAPI deltas, API deprecation dates — shift quarterly as the platforms move.
-Public sources lag.
-Most material an LLM has been trained on is older than two AI-era platform releases.
+The thresholds inside this playbook — learning resets, attribution gaps, consolidation rules, CAPI deltas and API deprecation timelines — change quarterly as the platforms evolve.
+Public content usually lags behind.
+Most material available online was written before the latest AI-era platform shifts even shipped.

 Re-verified, not recycled